Chile: Aysén & Patagonia

 This trek is accessible for most age levels who maintain good physical fitness and are prepared for the demands of hiking in remote mountainous areas.
 We’ll cover 3-10 miles a day, and conquer wind, snow, rain and sunny skies—sometimes all in the same day.

 How We Travel

+In style!
 This trek is led by experienced local guides.
-Most gear—including expedition-quality tents—is provided for us.
-We carry our own packs (20-30 pounds).
-Depending on the day, we’ll sleep in two- or four-person tents, mountain guesthouses, or in panoramic wilderness domes.
+Most gear—including expedition-quality tents—is provided.
+We carry our own packs (20-30 pounds) and sleep in two- or four-person tents and cozy mountain guesthouses.
 All food is prepared for us.